theQRL/hyperion/docs/yul.rst

 Optimization Step Sequence
 --------------------------

-Detailed information regrading the optimization sequence as well a list of abbreviations is available in the :ref:`optimizer docs <optimizer-steps>`.
+Detailed information regarding the optimization sequence as well as a list of abbreviations is available in the :ref:`optimizer docs <optimizer-steps>`.

 .. _sqrctf1yul: